 Antonio Corradini (19 October 1688, Venice ?
 12 August 1752, Naples) was aVenetian Rococo sculptor.
-Corradini worked mostly in theVeneto and was born in Venice, but finished commissions including Viennaor Naples, where he expired, for work outside Venice.
+Corradini was born in Venice and worked mainly in theVeneto, but also completed commissions for work outside Venice, including Viennaor Naples, where he died.

-The commissions for the next several years of Corradini came from patrons all over Eastern Europe.
-In 171617, he finished eighteen busts and two statues for the summer garden of the Russian czar Peter the Great in St. Petersburg, and the first of his famed veiled girls; he'd finish two more in the city in 1722.
+Corradini's commissions for the next several years came from patrons all over Eastern Europe.
+In 1716-17, he completed eighteen busts and two statues for the summer garden of the Russian czar Peter the Great in St. Petersburg, and the first of his famous veiled women; he would complete two more in the city in 1722.

-In Rome, he dedicated himself to sculpting a Veiled Vestal, reached with no commission from any patron (it remained unsold), and was involved in the problem of the restoration of the dome of St. Peter's Basilica.
-Corradini designed eight models of colossal statues with which it was proposed to position at the foot of the drum of the dome make it immune to centrifugal force.
-He sculpted a bust of Pope Benedict XIV and other minor works.
+In Rome, he devoted himself to sculpting a Veiled Vestal, achieved without a commission from any patron (it remained unsold), and was involved in the problem of the restoration of the dome of St. Peter's Basilica.
+Corradini designed eight models of colossal statues with which it was proposed to place at the foot of the drum of the dome make it more resistant to centrifugal force.
+He also sculpted a bust of Pope Benedict XIV and other minor works.

-This item is part of "Scan The World".
-Scan the World is a nonprofit initiative introduced by MyMiniFactory, through which we're creating an electronic archive of landmarks, artworks and totally 3D printable sculptures from across the world for the people to access free of charge.
-Scan the World is an open source, community effort, if you've got interesting pieces around you and want to give, e-mail [email protected] to learn ways to help.
+This object is part of "Scan The World".
+Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
+Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email [email protected] to find out how you can help.